ActivitySim/activitysim/docs/examples.rst

 The example_arc added a :ref:`trip_scheduling_choice`, :ref:`trip_departure_choice`, and :ref:`parking_location_choice`
 submodel.
-These submodel specification files are below, and are in addition to the :ref:`example_mtc` submodel :ref:`sub-model-spec-files`.
+These submodel specification files are below, and are in addition to the :ref:`example_gondor` submodel :ref:`sub-model-spec-files`.

 .. _arc-sub-model-spec-files: